 - 2 C vegetable broth

-- 1 tsp sea salt add more to taste if desired
+- 1 teaspoon sea salt add more to taste if desired

 - Place over medium heat.

-- Add water, one tbsp at a time to keep veggies from sticking.
+- Add water, one tablespoon at a time to keep veggies from sticking.

 - Continue cooking for about 5 minutes.